Activists have been speaking up against Spain’s new hi-tech slaughterhouse that plans to kill around 30,000 pigs a day.

 From no point of view can we justify something that not only threatens the right to life of sentient beings capable of feeling, but also endangers our personal health, that of our communities and that of our nature.

 Activism in the area has included flyering, round table discussions, ‘Cubes of Truth’, and vegan food tasting.

-Although some local people have welcomed the activists and taken note of their messages, there have also been situations in which the activists have been threatened by people involved in the construction and business of the new slaughterhouse.
+Although some local people have welcomed the activists and taken note of their messages, activists have also been threatened by people involved in the construction and business of the new slaughterhouse.

-There is still a long way to go before we see a vegan world, but seeing the numbers of vegans increasing throughout the world is certainly heartwarming.
-People are starting to wake up, and whether they come to the vegan lifestyle by way of the environmental reasons, or transition from vegetarianism – we are here to offer support, in the special Veganuary way, for everyone who wants to try vegan with us.
+There is still a long way to go before we live in a vegan world, but seeing the numbers of vegans increasing throughout the world is certainly heartwarming.
+People are starting to wake up, and whether they come to the vegan lifestyle for environmental reasons, for animals or for health, we are here to offer support and guidance.

 Sign up to try the vegan life with Veganuary today, and help build a future without slaughterhouses.